wirelineio/wns/docs/content/lite.md

+---
+title: Devnet Lite Node Setup
+description: Instructions for setting up a lite node connected to the already running devnet.
+---

 # WNS Lite

 WNS Lite is a light weight read-only cache of the WNS graph database.

+* Choose a trusted full-node for initialization of the lite node
+* Follow the lite node setup instructions below

 ## Getting Started

 ### Installation

-Install [WNS](../../README.md), then test that the following command works:
+Install WNS, then test that the following command works:

 ```bash
 $ wnsd-lite help